agardnerIT/site/_posts/2020/2020-05-04-keptn-unleash-feature-flags.md

 ![jira ticket](/images/postimages/keptn-unleash-10.png)

-I have the [JIRA Service](https://github.com/keptn-sandbox/jira-service) and the [Dynatrace for JIRA Cloud plugin](https://marketplace.atlassian.com/apps/1217645/dynatrace-for-jira-cloud?hosting=cloud&tab=overview) installed into my Keptn cluster.
+I have the [JIRA Service](https://github.com/keptn-sandbox/jira-service) and the [Dynatrace for JIRA Cloud plugin](https://marketplace.atlassian.com/apps/1217645/dynatrace-for-jira-cloud?hosting=cloud&tab=overview) installed into the Keptn cluster.
 Combined, these two do the following:

 1. Create a JIRA ticket whenever a problem event occurs.
-This JIRA ticket contains all the details of my problem.
+This JIRA ticket contains all the details of the problem.
 1. Sync comments bi-directionally between Dynatrace and JIRA.
 1. Link directly to the Keptn's bridge and the Dynatrace problem from the ticket.